 If your staff and partners aren’t advocating for the business they are affiliated with, why would a customer?
 Workers and business partners are valuable advocates because they have an inside look at how your company operates.
 You want to make sure you enrich their experience with your business.
 How can you reward your staff?

-There are a variety of fun activities or prizes that can fulfill this goal.
+There are a variety of fun activities or prizes that can fulfil this goal.
 For business partners, think about how you can harmonize your work together.
 You could give them ad space and/or provide affiliate links and/or discount codes to your partner’s businesses.

 How to build influencer brand advocacy and encourage customer brand advocacy